 Tami has earned her MS.Ed. in Mental Health Counseling from Hunter College.
 She has trained with adults of all ages including professional training at a college disability services office.
 She has past professional experience in the fields of finance and publishing.
 Tami has a B.A. from the University of Rochester and a M.P.A.
 From New York University.

 Tami is strongly empathetic, intuitive and accepting, and is committed to offering her patients a safe space to process feelings and work toward their goals.
 She approaches patients offering support without judgement.
 She specializes in young adulthood and issues around anxiety and depression, including struggles in the professional and educational arenas and personal relationships.

 Stephanie has experience providing mental health services and assessments for the diverse population within NYC.
-Drawing upon evidence-based practices, she integrates Psychodynamic, Relational and Cognitive-Behavioral techniques to consider all features of one's personality and history.
+Drawing upon evidence-based practices, she integrates Psychodynamic, Relational, and Cognitive-Behavioral techniques to consider all features of one's personality and history.
 Stephanie has completed training courses in Cognitive Processing Therapy for trauma, Mindfulness-Based Stress Reduction, and LGBTQ Affirmative practice.
-Her primary focus is on helping adults who are coping with life transitions, relational issues, understanding their identity, depression, anxiety, and self-esteem.
+Her primary focus is on helping adults who are coping with life transitions, navigating relationships, understanding their identity, depression, anxiety, and self-esteem.
 She believes that therapy is a collaborative process built on trust, empathy, and acceptance.
 With each of her clients, Stephanie aims to tailor a psychotherapy that is sensitive to one's needs while fostering their existing strengths.

 Dr. Shira Spiel has her Ph.D in Clinical Psychology from Adelphi University’s Derner School of Psychology.
 Shira has worked with people of all ages, and in settings across different levels of care including a psychoanalytic institute, community mental health clinics, hospital inpatient units, and therapeutic schools.